Jumbo Floating Restaurant

 My friends complained that the Peking Duck dinner was just skin and no duck, but a proper Peking Duck dinner IS about the skin, it consists of several courses, with the crispy duck skin being the center of the meal, then there is the meat cooked in different ways, the soup, etc.

-Also be aware that sometimes an appetizer will be brought to the table when you arrive, none of this comes free, anything on your table including water, tea, etc. whether you asked for it or not, will make an appearance at the final bill.
+Also be aware that sometimes an appetizer will be brought to the table when you arrive, none of this comes free, anything on your table including water, tea, etc. (yes, even tea) whether you asked for it or not, will make an appearance at the final bill.
 Charges are not significant but quite annoying when you are not expecting them.

 You can also consider special packages that include a bit of sightseeing in Victoria Harbor and dinner at the floating palaces.
+This City Lights plus Dinner at the Floating Restaurants is a not a bad deal and a great night out with fellow travellers.

 The Floating Restaurants are located in Aberdeen Harbour in the south of Hong Kong Island.